ArieHein/terraform-train/azure/TF2/readme.md

 }
 ```

-The result will be 3 resource groups created, each with a different value for the resource group name.
+The result will be 3 resource groups being created, each with a different value for the resource group name.